levsero/test_embed/doc/chat.md

 `zE('webWidget', 'popout');`

 Attempts to open the live chat widget in a new window on desktop.
+The popout command functions when the Chat status is "online".

-May not work on some devices or configurations.
+It may not work on some devices or configurations.

-Important: Should only be called from a user event listener callback.
+**Important**: This command should only be called from a user event listener callback.
 See example.

 ##### Parameters